 - Activities of your foreseen traineeship correspond with the requirements of your study programme;

 Important!
-If you are planning to do traineeship as a recent graduate (during 1st year after graduating the university), the application has to be submitted during the last semester of your studies, however decision about the mobility grant will only be made after successful graduation.
+If you are planning to go for a traineeship abroad as a recent graduate (within 12 months of your graduation), the application has to be submitted until the end of last semester of your studies (i.e. your application has to be submitted until December 31 or May 31 correspondingly); however, the decision concerning the traineeship will only be made after successful graduation.

 When can I do Erasmus traineeship?

-During school year and during summer if agreed with academic unit.
+During school year and during summer, if agreed with your academic unit.

 Important!
-Recent graduates need to finish their traineeship during the first year after graduation.
+Recent graduates need to finish their traineeship within the first year of graduation: your traineeship has to begin and finish within first 12 months after the termination of study agreement.

-- Contact organizations where VU students have already completed their traineeships;
+- Have a look at the list of organisations, where VU students have already completed their traineeships;

-- Contact the Erasmus+ traineeship coordinator in your faculty, professors, supervisors who have contacts in organizations abroad.
+- Contact the Erasmus+ traineeship coordinator in your faculty, professors, supervisors who have contacts in organisations abroad;

-To what to pay attention while choosing a receiving organization?
+What to pay attention to while choosing a host organisation?

 - Is there a possibility to prepare a traineeship plan that would be compatible with the requirements of your study programme?

-- Is there a possibility to have a supervisor who would not only help in preparation of the traineeship plan, but also would coordinate its implementation in the receiving organization?
+- Is there a possibility to have a supervisor who would not only help in preparation of the traineeship plan, but also would coordinate its implementation in the host organisation?

 - Are your language skills sufficient for the activities foreseen during the traineeship?

-- Will your receiving organization help in finding accommodation?
+- Will your host organisation help in finding accommodation for the duration of traineeship?

-- Is the receiving organization providing extra financial support (accommodation, local transportation, etc.) during the traineeship?
+- Is the host organisation providing extra financial or in-kind support (accommodation, local transportation, etc.) during the traineeship?

 - Fill in the Erasmus+ traineeship application form;

-- Submit documents 1 and 2 to the Erasmus+ traineeship coordinator at your faculty.
+- Submit documents 1 and 2 to the Erasmus+ traineeship coordinator at your department (faculty).

 Deadlines for applications:

 STUDENTS.
-Applications are accepted till the last working day of each month all year long.
-It is recommended to submit the application 2 months before desired beginning of the traineeship.
+Applications are accepted constantly.
+It is recommended to submit the application at least 2 months before the desired beginning of the traineeship.

 RECENT GRADUATES.
 If your study programme is 4 or 2 years, you need to submit the application during the last semester of your studies till 31st of May.
 If your study programme is 3.5 or 1.5 year – during the last semester till 31st of December.